-The first step to becoming an active 4-H member, volunteer, or participant during this year’s 4-H program (2021) is to re-enroll.
-If you are a 4-H member under 18, your parent or guardian can renew your membership. *New youth members, volunteers, and participants are strongly encouraged to enroll now too.
+The first step to becoming an active 4-H member, volunteer, or participant during this year’s 4-H program is to enroll/re-enroll.
+If you are a 4-H member under 18, your parent or guardian can renew your membership.

 4-H Online 2.0 accounts are family-based, which means every family creates a “master” profile with its own login ID and password.
 A member file is then created within the family profile for each individual involved in North Carolina 4-H.

-NEW Members (youth and volunteers), enrolling for the first time, should click the “Don’t have an account?” link and begin the registration process.
+If you are a new 4-H youth or adult volunteer enrolling for the first time, you should click the “Don’t have an account?” link and begin the registration process.

-During both the re-enrollment and enrollment process members will be asked a series of important questions.
-These questions establish the type of member profile the system will generate.
-Please review the types of 4-H members before you re-enroll or enroll for the first time.
+During both the enrollment and re-enrollment process, members will be asked a series of important questions.
+These questions will establish the type of member profile the system will generate.
+The types of 4-H member profiles are listed below:

 Types of Members:

-- Volunteers are adults who have been / or will be / screened and certified as 4-H volunteers. *Note: Any adult or guardian that desires to work directly with members in any capacity, such as helping with club activities, should enroll as a Volunteer.
+- Volunteers are screened and certified as 4-H volunteers. *Note: Any adult or guardian that desires to work directly with members in any capacity, such as helping with club activities, should enroll as a Volunteer.

 - Family Enrollment Guide

 - 4-H Club Leader Guide to Using 4-H Online 2.0